 Able Seaman (Electronic Warfare)

-‘Sonny’ completed his seaman (electronic warfare) course at HMS Dryad in March 1981 and joined HMS Coventry soon after.
-His action station was in the Operations Room.
-As a junior rate he was given the option to leave the ship before it proceeded to the Falklands, but chose to say onboard.
-He was killed in the explosion that wrecked the operations room.
-Regarded by his colleagues as unassuming, modest and good natured.
+‘Sunny’ completed his seaman (electronic warfare) course at HMS Dryad in March 1981 and joined HMS Exeter on a loan draft to get some sea time shortly after.
+He was then posted to HMS Coventry.
+As a junior rate, he was given the option to leave the ship before it proceeded to the Falklands, but chose to stay onboard.
+His action station was in the Operations Room, but he was off watch for the final engagement, and he was killed in the explosion that wrecked the junior rate’s dining hall.
+Regarded by his colleagues as unassuming, modest and good-natured.
 He is remembered on a memorial plaque outside Lewin Building at HMS Collingwood.